SoftwareAG/OAuth_Custom_Rest_Connector/README.md

 ## webmethods.IO
 ### Creating custom rest connector

-*Its not mandatory to create a Rest Connector, you could directly use **http** invoke as well.
+*Its not mandatory to create a Rest Connector, you could directly use **http** invoke in your Flowservice or Workflow as well.
 But in general when you have many resources hosted in an application, its better to use Custom Rest Connector, instead of many separate https calls*

 1. Create / Open your project in IO tenant .
 ![](./images/2023-01-02-20-13-41.png)